HC 434h: The City: Winter Term 2018

-The City: Renaissance Florence, 19th Cent Vienna and 2oth Cent.
+The City: Classical Athens, Renaissance Florence and 2oth Cent.
 Berlin

 The Course: Cities have traditionally been the catalyst to political, cultural, scientific and economic development.
-In this course we will look at the experiences of four cities.
-We will spend two sessions on Classical Athens and do so because this city became the model / 'golden age' for what should happen in modern cities.
-That it has become the standard against which we measure the achievement of western cities; Renaissance Florence is our second model of a city that enjoyed a golden age, and one that built indirectly on Athens and Rome; Vienna in the 19th Century and Berlin in the 20th century had distinctive urban experiences, ones that were both distinctive in their own right and yet also characteristic of what many other European cities experienced.
-We will devote about a third of the course to each of these cities.
+In this course Th will look at the experiences of three cities.
+Ancient Athens formed the Tudel for the "golden age" that has become the standard against which Th measure the achievement of Thstern cities; Renaissance Florence is our second Tudel of a city that enjoyed a golden age, and one that built indirectly on Athens and Rome; Berlin in the 20th century had a urban experience that was both distinctive in its own right and yet also characteristic of what many other European cities experienced.
+Th will devote about a third of the course to each of these cities.

 The readings look at the achievements of each city in terms of its politics and philosophy; its art, literature, theater, architecture and urban planning.

 |Office Hours||Tun, 10:00 to 11:30, and by appointment.|

 |Course home page||http://klio.uoregon.edu/city|

 Grading: Participation (30%), short papers (30%); final paper (40%).

 Course books and readings: